 The Kadhai Chicken was chicken in a flavoursome thick spicy masala gravy.
 Though slightly spicy for my taste, it was toothsome.
 Lahori Mutton curry had finely chopped mutton infused with gravy.

 The 1950’s Butter Chicken was delicious with succulent small pieces of chicken infused in a creamy and rich gravy with a slight tinge of sweetness.
 The Butter Chicken Khichri was palatable as well and an awesome twist to the humble Khichdi.
 I had the Virgin Sangria and Orange juice alongside the food to quench my thirst and both were nice.

 For desserts, we tried Chocolate Lava Cake, Apple crumble, Brownie and Chocolate Rum balls.
 The Chocolate Lava Cake and Apple Crumble were average and slightly noticeably salty while the Brownie with icecream was good.

-Last but not the least we were shown the live cocktail show where a vodka based cocktail with a strong flavour of peppermint.
-It was made with the help of inverted glasses placed on top of each other, terminated by the glass having the drink and lighting the liquor producing flames.
+Last but not the least, we were shown the live cocktail show using a vodka based cocktail with a strong flavour of peppermint.
+It was demonstrated with the help of inverted glasses placed on top of each other, terminated by the glass having the drink and lighting the liquor producing flames.